jorinvo/me/pages/posts/2020-05-21-its-just-data-stickers.md

 Feel free to share them, modify them or do anything you like.

-The inspiration for the sticker is the concept of how Clojure embraces data as first-class concept to drive everything.
+The inspiration for the stickers is the concept of how Clojure embraces data as first-class concept to drive everything.

 The *"Value of Values"* talk by Rich Hickey nicely illustrates the bigger picture for this line of thinking: